-In our opinion, South African wildlife authorities have made some very obvious elephant management mistakes.
-The stocking of small, fenced private reserves with elephants was bound to lead to "overabundance" within just a few years.
-Now, in trying - ostensibly - to rectify that situation, landowners are causing another serious problem: a growing number of captive wild elephants with all of the welfare issues that are bound to follow (just look at the public relations problems the zoo and circus environments in the US and Europe are having now, if you are in any doubt).
+The stocking of small, fenced private reserves with elephants is bound to lead to "overabundance" within just a few years.
+Trying to rectify that situation, landowners may cause another serious problem: a growing number of captive wild elephants with all of the welfare issues that are bound to follow (just look at the public relations problems the zoo and circus environments in the US and Europe currently are having).

-Has anyone considered what will happen in a few years when the numbers of elephants in Selati and other reserves are once again high?
+8. In the Selati case, and relevant for many other reserves: Has anyone considered what will happen in a few years when the numbers of elephants are once again high?

+Other questions that may be raised:
-Has anyone considered the insurance costs, especially since many of your clients are American and accordingly litigious?

-How will you deal with the onset of musth in male captives, when starving and 24-hour chaining is not an ethical option and riding them not a safe option?

-The public outcry (lawsuits, media, protests) against the treatment of captive elephants in zoos and circuses in the west is increasing rapidly and it is only a matter of time before this swell of public opinion hits South Africa.

-These are animals with a potential lifespan of some 50-60 years post capture.
+- What about insurance costs, especially since typical clients are American and accordingly litigious? - How do Elephant Back Safari businesses deal with the onset of musth in male captives, when starving and 24-hour chaining is not an ethical option and riding them is not a safe option? - The public outcry (lawsuits, media, protests) against the treatment of captive elephants in zoos and circuses in the west is increasing rapidly, and it is only a matter of time before this swell of public opinion hits South Africa and other countries allowing this practice.
+How is this aspect incorporated when the capture of elephant calves is being evaluated? - Elephants have potential lifespan of some 50-60 years post capture.
 What will happen to these captive elephants as they age, reaching the point when they are no longer economically viable?
 Who will be held responsible for their proper care?

 Elephants are renowned for their memories, intelligence, and sociality.
 Similar to those of humans, these traits also make them particularly vulnerable to stress and trauma and their long-term consequences (Bradshaw et al., 2005).
-These effects would be long-lasting both for the animals removed from their families and for those remaining in the reserve.
-Our strong recommendation is that the authorities order, with all urgency, an immediate moratorium on the capture and training of young elephants, and prohibit all removals of this nature in future.
+These effects would be longlasting both for the animals removed from their families and for those remaining.
+Our strong recommendation is authorities in relevant countries order, with all urgency, an immediate moratorium on the capture and training of young elephants, and prohibit all removals of this nature in future.